-A common rumor claims that daddy long legs spiders are poisonous, but they are not dangerous to humans because their fangs are too short to penetrate human skin.
+A longstanding urban legend holds that daddy long legs spiders are poisonous, but they are not dangerous to humans because their fangs are too short to penetrate human skin.

 It’s a myth.

 What are Daddy Long Legs?

 “Daddy Long Legs” is a term used by different people in diverse locales to describe a variety of creatures.
 It could refer to creatures in the Order Opiliones (also known as harvestmen).
 Another creature known as daddy long legs is the spider in the family Pholcidae, previously known as cellar spiders.
 In some areas, crane flies are also called daddy long legs.

 Regarding the part of the rumor that daddy long legs have small fangs and therefore cannot penetrate human skin, University of California Riverside entomologists point out that other spiders, such as the brown recluse, have similarly small fangs, and have no problem imparting venom to their human victims.

 Are they Poisonous?

-According to a webpage devoted to Opiliones on the Orkin website, harvestmen do not have venom glands, and thus cannot be poisonous.
+According to a webpage devoted to Opiliones on the Orkin website, harvestmen do not make venom, and thus cannot be poisonous.
 Below is a quote from the page:

-In addition, a 2004 episode of Mythbusters (specifically episode 13) attempted to prove or disprove the daddy long legs legend.
+In addition, a 2004 episode of Mythbusters (episode 13) attempted to prove or disprove the daddy long legs legend.
 Host Adam Savage was able to prompt a bite, and reported nothing more than a subtle burning sensation that lasted only a few seconds.
 Results of the episode can be seen on a webpage at discovery.com as well as on a page from mythbusterresults.com.